La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Nîmes isn’t just history and monuments—it’s also a place where legends come to life, infusing the city with a magical air that accompanies every step.
 Here are two fascinating stories to know before you visit:

-What to do in Nîmes.
-The Place du Marché and the Pradier Fountain
+The Place du Marché and the Pradier Fountain, the city’s most beloved symbols © diegoenfrance.com

-The Crocodile at the Place du Marché: It’s said that if you touch the crocodile’s snout on the fountain in Market Square, it means you’ll return to Nîmes.
-Will you dare to try and seal your return to this unique city?
+The crocodile of the Market Square: legend says that if you touch the tip of the crocodile’s snout on the fountain in the Market Square, it means you will return to Nîmes, France.
+Are you tempted to try it and seal your return to this unique city?

-The Frog at Pradier Fountain: In the heart of Esplanade Charles-de-Gaulle lies the Pradier Fountain, filled with artistic details.
-Legend has it that if you can find the hidden frog among its sculptures, good luck will follow.
-Can you spot it?
+The frog of the Pradier Fountain: in the heart of the Esplanade Charles-de-Gaulle stands the Pradier Fountain, filled with artistic details.
+According to local lore, if you manage to find the tiny frog hidden among its sculptures, good luck will be on your side.
+Think you can spot it?

 These legends are little traditions that enrich the experience of visiting Nîmes, adding a touch of magic and mystery to your journey.
 Are you ready to be part of them?